protocol/w3dt-sudo/projects/filjs-audit/README.md

 Abstraction layer for filecoin wallet implementations.
 A good example to explore, but needs more iterations before it's something we should recommend to folks, and it's unlikely to get that attention in the near future.

-Aims at being a facade over different filecoin impl providers, to provide a common api and re-use common / computable methods where possible.
+Aims at being a facade over different filecoin impl providers, to provide a common API and re-use common / computable methods where possible.
 Ideally a povider impl adds implementations of sensitive functions / primatives while non-senstive / high-level ones are provided by this module.

 ##### [@glif/react-components](https://github.com/glifio/modules/tree/primary/packages/react-components)